Mountain Time 1200: The Mountain Time Hurly Burly 78: Rabbit! Run!

 NAR: That’s the kind of comic description I’ve always aspired to.

 Xin: Thanks!
-With so many elements in the air, I had to very careful about what I wrote prior to the Hurly Burly.
+With so many elements in the air, I had to be very careful about what I wrote prior to the Hurly Burly.
 Now I get to relax that sphincter for the first time in what feels like an eternity.

 (Speaking of which, I’m glad that line’s meaning was apparent.)